Smartenit/iot-workshop-smartenit/README.md

     Follow this guide [How to install TKInter][tkinter-install]

-5. Finally run our checker script which actually does not do anything but trying to import the dependencies and will let you know if all dependencies are met.
+5. Finally run our checker script which actually does not do anything but will import the dependencies and will let you know if all dependencies are met.

     `python check.py`